Gherla Synagogue: Post-war Gherla

+Present day

-Since 2008, many of the former Jewish residents of Gherla who now live in Israel, United States, Canada and Australia have been actively trying to find some creative solutions to saving the beautiful synagogue of Gherla which has been neglected for decades.
-They formed an organization, "The Jewish Community of Gherla" with members from all over the world.
-The president is Alexandru Sommer, a resident of Gherla of Jewish descent, whose grandmother was murdered at Auschwitz; he is actively involved in maintaining and providing access and safekeeping the Jewish Cemetery and the Synagogue.
+Since 2008, many of the former Jewish residents of Gherla who now live in Israel, United States, Canada and Australia have tried to save the synagogue of Gherla which has been neglected for decades.
+They formed an international organization, The Jewish Community of Gherla.
+The president is Alexandru Sommer, a resident of Gherla of Jewish descent, whose grandmother was murdered at Auschwitz; he is actively involved in maintaining and providing access and safekeeping the Jewish cemetery and the synagogue.

+Fundraising efforts began in earnest in 2012.
 In the spring of 2016, the organization raised enough funds to build a Holocaust Memorial Monument on the grounds of the synagogue.
 In addition to being a memorial to the 1600 Jews that were deported from the Gherla ghetto, and memorializing the names of the 1040 known victims, the monument is also intended to raise awareness about the fate of the synagogue and be a catalyst for fundraising efforts to repair the Gherla Synagogue.

+In 2022, the city government of Gherla took over the management of the synagogue from the Romanian Jewish Federation, which owns the building.
+The city will administer it for 25 years.